Finnoy Travel - Travel Stories and Reviews

 Lunch at Muonio

-On the next morning of our road trip, we continued driving to the North.
-On route E8 close to the Finland - Sweden border, we were able to see Sweden almost all the time.
-Normally, it would be allowed to cross the border to Sweden anywhere but during our holiday, Finland had border restrictions lifted because of the pandemic.
+We continued driving to the North the next morning of our road trip.
+On route E8, close to the Finland - Sweden border, we could see Sweden almost all the time.
+Normally, people would be allowed to cross the border to Sweden anywhere, but during our holiday, Finland had border restrictions lifted because of the pandemic.

 The border of Sweden and Finland

 We stopped to eat our first reindeer burgers in Muonio at Restaurant Hyvä Pata.
-The food was delightful, and the restaurant itself was like it from the 80s making it somehow exotic.
+The food was delightful, and the restaurant itself was like it was from the 80s, making it seem exotic.

 Tuomaan tupa

-Tuomaan tupa at the Arctic Circle is another good option to have lunch and to buy souvenirs.
+Tuomaan tupa at the Arctic Circle is another good option for having lunch and buying souvenirs.

 Arrival at Kilpisjärvi

 We arrived at our next overnight place, Kilpisjärvi, at half-past 7 in the evening.
-We had booked a really small cabin called Unna from Tundrea Holiday Resort.
+We had booked a tiny cabin called Unna from Tundrea Holiday Resort.
 Accommodation prices in Kilpisjärvi are always high due to the high demand for travellers to Norway and those visiting Finland.
 Our mini cabin was one of the most affordable choices.
-Otherwise, we would have paid more than 200 euros per night which would have been too much.
-Our mini wooden cabin which was located under tall trees had two single beds and electricity.
+Otherwise, we would have paid more than 200 euros per night, which would have been too much.
+Our mini wooden cabin, under tall trees, had two single beds and electricity.
 Linens were not included.
-Just outside our cabin, there was a camping site and below the reception building, there was a separate structure in-housing with a common kitchen with free-to-use toilets and shower facilities.
-The bathing area had also sauna rooms for two genders.
+Just outside our cabin, there was a camping site and below the reception building, there was a separate structure housing a shared kitchen with free-to-use toilets and shower facilities.
+The bathing area also had sauna rooms for two genders.
 Showering costs 2 euros per 4 minutes.

 Unna

 This was our Unna at Kilpisjärvi.
 It had electricity but no running water.
-No lock on the door either.
+There is no lock on the door either.

 Kilpisjärvi area